-Hopefully, you haven’t given up on budgeting altogether.
+And hopefully, you haven’t given up on budgeting altogether.
 Because it truly can change your financial life for the better.

 Do you have another great tip on how to fix your budget?
 Head to the comments and tell me about it.